 NC custom home cost per square foot: Home style

 Architectural styles can impact your cost considerably.
-For example, Contemporary homes can be more expensive to build than Colonial homes.
+Contemporary homes can be more expensive to build than Colonial homes.

 NC custom home cost per square foot: Floor plan layout

-An “average cost per square foot” may also not the best indicator of value because even plans with similar layouts can have differences that impact the build cost.
+An “average cost per square foot” may not the best indicator of value.
+Even plans with similar layouts can have differences that impact the build cost.
 For example:

 - How big are the kitchens – how much cabinetry and countertops?
 What kind of appliances and lighting?